Butler–Volmer equation: Expression in terms of the formal potential

-The standard rate constant is an important descriptor of electrode behavior, independent of concentrations.
+The standard rate constant is an essential descriptor of electrode behavior, independent of concentrations.
 It is a measure of the rate at which the system will approach equilibrium.
 In the limit as $k^0\rightarrow 0$, the electrode becomes an ideal polarizable electrode and will behave electrically as an open circuit (neglecting capacitance).
 For nearly ideal electrodes with small k^{o}, large changes in the overpotential are required to generate a significant current.
 In the limit as $k^0\rightarrow \infty$, the electrode becomes an ideal non-polarizable electrode and will behave as an electrical short.
-For a nearly ideal electrodes with large k^{o}, small changes in the overpotential will generate large changes in current.
+For nearly ideal electrodes with large k^{o}, small changes in the overpotential will generate large changes in current.